keevol/ScalaJack/doc/parseOrElse.md

 How will you even deserialize an incoming message to determine if its one of yours?
 Hmm.
 That's a problem!

-This is the scenario ParseOrElse was designed for:  attempt to parse JSON (presumably into a trait).
+This is the scenario parseOrElse() was designed for:  attempt to parse JSON (presumably into a trait).
 If successful, very well, but if you can't parse (perhaps because you don't have a class file for the given type) then return a given default object.

 ```scala
 package com.mycompany

 import scala.reflect.runtime.universe.typeOf

 case class Wrapped(id:Long, src:String, msg:ActionMessage)

 val sj = ScalaJack().parseOrElse((typeOf[ActionMessage] -> typeOf[DefaultAction]))

 val js = """{"id":123,"src":"main","msg":{"_hint":"com.mycompany.SpecialAction","contact":"fred"}}"""
 val myAction = sj.read[Wrapped](js)
 ```